 - bronchoscopy (to view inside the lungs with a lighted camera)

 - chest CT scan (to provide a cross-sectioned view of the chest)

 - complete blood count (to reveal certain diseases or conditions)

 - lung biopsy (to remove and examine a piece of tissue from the lung)

-- lung scan (to identify inflammation of the lungs)
+- lung VQ scan (to evaluate blood flow and airflow to the lungs)

-- pulmonary arteriography (to assess blood flow in the lungs)
+- pulmonary angiography (to assess blood flow in the lungs)